Online MBA in Louisiana

-The Louisiana State University offers a Flores online program that is intended for working professionals with a minimum of five years of experience.
-The main premise of the program is to help students build management, critical analysis and leadership skills so they can work in various industries.
-The MBA program has 7-week long courses, with 14 courses in the curriculum all in all.
-Students have to finish 33 core course credit hours and 9 elective course credit hours through the program.
-Core courses in the curriculum include managerial statistics, information systems, understanding financial information, elements of cost management, understanding behavior in organizations, operations management, marketing administration, economic environment of the firm, managing sources of competitive advantage, and legal environment of business.
-Electives include seminar in new developments in business administration, human factors in business and industry, understanding international management challenges, and negotiation, persuasion, and influence.
+The Louisiana State University offers a Flores online MBA program that is intended for working professionals with a minimum of five years of experience.
+The main objectives of the program are to help students build management, critical analysis, and leadership skills so they are prepared to work in a variety of industries.
+The MBA program features 14 seven-week long courses in the curriculum.
+Students must complete 33 core course credit hours and nine elective course credit hours to complete the program.
+Core courses in the curriculum include Managerial Statistics, Information Systems, Understanding Financial Information, Elements of Cost Management, Understanding Behavior in Organizations, Operations Management, Marketing Administration, Economic Environment of the Firm, Managing Sources of Competitive Advantage, and Legal Environment of Business.
+Electives include Seminar in New Developments in Business Administration, Human Factors in Business and Industry, Understanding International Management Challenges, and Negotiation, Persuasion, and Influence.

 2. Louisiana State University in Shreveport – School of Business

-The Louisiana State University in Shreveport has received accreditation from the Southern Association of Colleges and Schools, Commission on Colleges.
-The online MBA program from the university is also accredited by the AACSB, putting it in a top league shared by just 5 percent of global business schools.The online MBA in Louisiana allows students to choose from four specializations of finance, general business, entrepreneurship and family enterprise and human resource management.
-Students hone their leadership, management and strategic skills applicable in businesses during the course of the program.
-The online MBA program covers organization change management strategies, financial analysis for decision-making, profitable marketing strategies, quantitative methods and effective communication concepts.
-Students can tailor the online program based on their career goals whether it is to manage a family-run enterprise or manage a Fortune 500 company.
-The Louisiana State University has an acceptance rate of 83 percent
+The Louisiana State University in Shreveport has received accreditation from the Southern Association of Colleges and Schools (SACS) Council on Accreditation and School Improvement.
+The online MBA program from the university is also accredited by the Association to Advance Collegiate Schools of Business (AACSB International), a designation shared by just 5% of global business schools.The online MBA in Louisiana allows students to choose from four specializations: finance, general business, entrepreneurship and family enterprise, or human resource management.
+Students will hone their leadership, management, and strategic skills applicable to businesses during the course of the program.
+The online MBA program covers organization change management strategies, financial analysis for decision-making, profitable marketing strategies, quantitative methods, and effective communication concepts.
+Students can tailor the online program to their own needs based on their personal career goals.
+The Louisiana State University has an acceptance rate of 83%.

 3. Louisiana Tech University – College of Business

-The Louisiana Tech University has an accreditation from the SACSCOC, the Southern Association of Colleges and Schools, Commission on Colleges.
-It is also accredited by the AACSB.
-The online MBA program is geared at students who cannot attend the on-campus program, or live elsewhere.
-It has the same content and quality of delivery as the on-campus program, only a more convenient choice for busy professionals.
-The online MBA program offers a flexible schedule, and students can take classes at their choice of time rather than designated times.
-The online MBA program has received accreditation from the AACSB.
-Students who do not have a business degree will have to take up the foundation course or the fast-track program.
-The online program is a 30 credit hour course which has eight core courses and two focus subject courses.
-The online MBA program does not have any concentration options available at present.
-The number of students accepted by the university each year is 67 percent
+The Louisiana Tech University is accredited by SACS and by the AACSB.
+The online MBA program is geared to students who cannot attend the on-campus program or live elsewhere.
+It has the same content and quality of delivery as the on-campus program, only in a more convenient format for busy professionals.
+The online MBA program offers a flexible schedule, and students can take classes whenever is convenient to them rather than at designated times.
+Students who do not have an undergraduate business degree must take some foundational courses or they may enter the fast-track program.
+The online program is a 30-credit hour program, which is comprised of eight core courses.
+The online MBA program does not have any concentration options available at the time.
+The percentage of students accepted by the university each year is 67%.

 4. Southern University and A&M College – College of Business

-The Southern University Online MBA programis meant for professionals who want to move up the career ladder.
-Founded in 2013-14, the online MBA program from the institute sees an average enrollment of seven students.
-The academic program has 10 full-time staff who teaches courses online.
-The AACSB-accredited online program equips students with the means to run entrepreneurial ventures and help major corporations grow by effectively performing in their mid/upper-level managerial roles.
-The curriculum addresses the challenges and demands of the global workforce and marketplace.
-The curriculum has been consistently updated to stay proactive and innovative.
-It has received accreditation from the Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC).
-The Southern University and A&M College has an average acceptance rate of 36 percent each year.
-Students typically take about 2 years to complete the online MBA program, and the average required time to complete the degree is set at 5 years.
+The Southern University Online MBA program is ideal for professionals who want to move up the career ladder.
+Founded in 2013-14, the online MBA program has an average enrollment of seven students.
+The department has 10 full-time staff who teach courses online.
+The AACSB-accredited online program equips students with the expertise needed to run entrepreneurial ventures or to help major corporations grow by effectively performing in their mid/upper-level managerial roles.
+The curriculum addresses the challenges and demands of the global workforce and marketplace and it has been consistently updated to stay current and innovative.
+Southern University and A&M College is accredited by SACS has an average acceptance rate of 36% each year.
+Students typically take about two years to complete the online MBA program, but the maximum time required to complete the degree is five years.

 5. Tulane University – A.B.
 Freeman School of Business

-The Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC) board has granted the Tulane University accredited status – and, so has the AACSB.
-The Tulane University has an online MBA program that can help working professionals to sharpen their business skills and spearhead their career, regardless of whether they are managers or CEOs of companies.
-The online MBA Master Certificate from the university can be secured in 8 weeks.
-Students can schedule the classes to their convenience, without bringing their professional career to a standstill to acquire a management degree.
-The MBA Master Certificate Track includes three online programs: MBA Essentials I, MBA Essentials II and MBA Management Fundamentals.
-The three programs cover a variety of subjects such as marketing, finance, accounting, statistics, international business, leadership, financial statement analysis, business law, managerial economics, managing people and managerial perspectives through the course.
-The Tulane University has an acceptance rate of 26 percent each year.
+SACS and the AACSB have accredited Tulane University accredited status.
+Tulane University has an online MBA program that can help working professionals sharpen their business skills, whether they are managers or CEOs of companies.
+The online MBA Master Certificate from Tulane can be completed in eight weeks.
+Classes can be scheduled at students’ convenience so that students can earn their management degree without disrupting their career.
+The MBA Master Certificate Track includes three online programs: MBA Essentials I, MBA Essentials II, and MBA Management Fundamentals.
+The three programs cover a variety of subjects such as marketing, finance, accounting, statistics, international business, leadership, financial statement analysis, business law, managerial economics, managing people, and managerial perspectives.
+Tulane has a competitive acceptance rate of only 26% each year.